10 Best Things to Do in White Sands National Park

 As you drive into the park off Highway 70, the dunes may seem small and far away.

-However, the further you drive down the 7.5-mile (12.1 km) Dunes Drive, the closer and bigger the sand dunes become.
+However, the further you drive down the 7.5-mile (12.1 km) Dunes Drive, the closer and bigger the sand dunes become!

-I say this to say that if you plan on spending a few hours hiking around the dunes, sunscreen is simply not enough protection!
+I say this to say that if you plan on spending a few hours hiking around the dunes, sunscreen is simply not enough protection.

 4. Be careful at the bottom of the dunes.

-On the surface, this one might sound a little strange, but what I mean is that it’s easy to pick up a lot of speed by running or sledding down a dune.
+On the surface, this one might sound a little strange, but what I mean is that it’s easy to pick up a lot of speed when running or sledding down a dune.
 However, what’s not so apparent is that the bottom of the dunes can be as hard as concrete, which can easily break an arm, a leg, or knock out teeth!

 5. The visitor center is the only place to get water in White Sands National Park.

-Google Maps Directions: White Sands National Park Visitor Center
+Google Maps Directions: White Sands Visitor Center

 6. Longer trails have more variability regarding where hikers go.